Executive Assistant to the Head of SchoolReports to:

-: Non-exempt (Full-Year; Professional Staff) Daily Hours:
+Exempt (Full-Year; Professional Staff) Guidelines for Daily Hours:

 The Hamlin School seeks employees who will support and implement the school’s mission and Creed at all times.
 Hamlin employees are known for being caring, compassionate, collaborative, and dedicated professionals who treat their colleagues and supervisors with respect and who take seriously the daily care of Hamlin girls.